eas-framework/eas-framework/README.md

 ## About
-EAS-Framework is a Node.js website framework similar, with a lot of built in features.
+EAS-Framework is a Node.js framework for SSR websites, with a lot of built in features.
 Is similar to ASPX, includes 🔥 hot-reloads, and ⚡ super fast builds